hoplaahei/hoplaahei.github.io/_posts/2015-08-14-it-is-better-to-navigate-using-the-mouse-when-only-one-hand-is-available.md

 title: It is better to navigate using the mouse when only one hand is available
 ---

 Window manager keyboard shortcuts inherantly require a modifier key (e.g., holding onto 'Alt' key or 'Windows' key, and will do so until the day when someone designs advanced AI that can contextually detect when someone is typing rather than performing a management action on the window frame itself.
-The problem with needing to hold a modifier key, however, is that there are plenty of times when only one hand is rested the keyboard; this requires finger gymnastics to press the right keyboard combinations.
+The problem with needing to hold a modifier key, however, is that there are plenty of times when only one hand is rested on the keyboard; this requires finger gymnastics to press the right keyboard combinations.
 Examples of such situations:

 - holding a drink
 - passing documents